 This hairstyle is also known as ‘Zulu knots’ as the Zulus are the authentic originators of this hairstyle.

-It is also featured as one of Nigerian virgin hairstyles with its deep African roots.
+It is also featured as one of the Nigerian virgin hairstyles with its deep African roots.

 This is look is traditional, natural, and edgy at the same time.
-It also qualify for long and short natural hairstyles..
+It also qualifies for long and short natural hairstyles..

 Why Natural Hair Weaving Styles Are Super Cool